eBPF Basics (Part 1)¶

 “Place your code here” comment) to define a hook that will be executed when the

-system call starts:
+execve system call starts:

 SEC("tracepoint/syscalls/sys_enter_execve")

-int handle_execve(struct trace_event_raw_sys_enter *ctx)
+int handle_hook(struct trace_event_raw_sys_enter *ctx)

 {